czfrance/assisdance/README.md

   - Calls up a modal.
   - Asks for demo and user video, as well as start timestamps in seconds.
   - Submission makes API call to Python Flask backend for dance analysis (see backend section below).
+    - NOTE: due to running the server on localhost, the API call can only connect to the server when the call is made on Simulator (not physical device)

 ### Set Creation